shakfu/pd-gsl/README.md

 make
 ```

-Note that the the static libraries included in this project are currently macos only.
-This is
-a development conveniance during the early stage of this project.
+Note that the the static libraries included in this project are currently MACOS only.
+This is a development conveniance during the early stage of this project and not required per se.
 To make it work with other platforms just use the platform specific static libs instead.

 ## Development